-It is worth noting the bench which is up against one of the lateral walls because it is tiled with frieze ceramics and floral motifs.
+It is worth mentioning in this audioguide the bench which is up against one of the lateral walls because it is tiled with frieze ceramics and floral motifs.
 On the top of the back of the bench there are three illustrations.
 The central one is of an almond tree and on the outside a girl with a basket of flowers and a peasant.
 The tower was home to refugees during the Civil War and once the conflict was over the owner was obliged to hand the estate over to the Franco government.
 It was fitted out by the Female Section of the Social Assistance and was administered by nuns until 1977.
 Later it became an orphanage before becoming unused for a period of 4 years.
 Finally the Catalonian Government acquired the property as a youth hostel.

 The Can Vivé Country House (Nº19)